-Credit Committee reports directly to BRC for credit matters and to MRC on all other issues.
+Credit Committee reports through the BCC to BRC for credit matters.

 To facilitate the day-to-day business of the Bank and to ensure the Bank has a robust system for maintaining internal control, the Board has appointed a number of committees with terms of reference and delegated powers, as outlined below.